 This is where I have to think about something called “sustainability.”
 Being sustainable means making or using things in a way that doesn’t use up or harm natural resources.
 It lets us live our lives without hurting future generations.

-All That Glitters Isn’t Sustainable Gold
+All that Glitters Isn’t Sustainable Gold

 Viscose looks really nice, but just because something looks good, doesn’t mean it’s good for the earth.
 To be truly sustainable, a fabric has to check off some important boxes: